 Quashie, K., 2012.
-'Introduction' in The sovereignty of quiet [electronic resource]: Beyond resistance in Black culture (Ebook central).
-New Brunswick, N.J.: Rutgers University Press.
+"Introduction" in The Sovereignty of Quiet : Beyond Resistance in Black Culture.
+New Brunswick, Rutgers University Press.

 For this session, we should like you to choose an empirical issue (e.g. hate crime, sexual violence, abortion) or lived experience and to provide an example of theory or academic work on it which you think has dealt with the issue well or badly.
 We will be considering what makes for 'good' theory on 'real-world' issues and what makes for 'bad' theory.
 Is there such thing as 'bad' theory?
 What is the role of theory?
 And what, if any, obligations does the researcher have to their subject matter?
 Are some issues best addressed outside theory?